Doctor of Philosophy in Industrial Engineering (Ph.D.) | NC State ISE

 Notification of Graduate School

-- Use the Request for Approval Form to get approval for your Preliminary and Final Oral Examinations from the Graduate School
+- Complete the Request for Approval Form and send it to the Graduate Services Coordinator to schedule your Preliminary and Final Oral Exams.

 Got Questions?
 Please contact our Graduate Services Coordinator | ise-gradoffice@ncsu.edu | 919.515.6410.